Harmlessness

 • Harmlessness Code of Conduct

 Ultimately, a “code” of conduct is only a guideline.
-Participants are encouraged to become harmless (i.e., being sans malice) in all of their interactions, for it will make such ethics and guidelines utterly redundant.
+Participants are encouraged to be sans malice (aka. become harmless in all of their interactions, for it will make such ethics and “codes” utterly redundant.

 • Filial duty